heyalchang/gpt-4-benchmarks/README.md

 # GPT-4 Benchmarks

-Reverse-engineering the GPT-4 language model via physics simulation.
+Reverse-engineering the GPT-4 language model through simulation.

 ## What we know so far